A family member has suffered from piles thrice so far. It's very distressing to see his grief, so I'm sharing a few helpful pointers.

 - Try to remain still from waist down to thighs.

 - Sit in one position for as long as possible.

-- To tackle boredom while sitting still, and for blood circulation, shake your hands, stretch them overhead, move the shoulders, the head, and even the legs below the knees.
+- To tackle boredom while sitting still, and for blood circulation, shake your hands, stretch them overhead, move your shoulders, head, and even your legs below the knees.

 - When you have to adjust or stand or walk, move in slow motion.
 Use body support.

 - Don't move quickly and vigorously, it will put unnecessary pressure on the affected area.